Our hard-won lessons are made of paper; They burn over cold embers And they unfurl like lies

 *First things first- sorry about the formatting- WordPress is unkind to the text-alignment needs of we poets, but I felt the alignment was important enough to make sacrifices in order to reflect.
 Hopefully I’ll find a way to represent this more cleanly in future posts!*

 The way that the human synapse works can be pretty… incredible (in the truest meaning of that word); The complexes we hate most in others are often complexes we embody.
 We often know what our own souls desire, but we repress that which is sacred and instead set to polish the chains that bind us down.
-More interesting still, our first response to repression or opression is to repress others ten fold.
+More interesting still, our first response to repression or oppression is to repress others ten fold.
 When there’s no one to repress, we turn it on ourselves the same.
-The mistreat most cruelly, the one’s that we profess to love.
+We mistreat most cruelly, the one’s that we profess to love.

 We can’t even see that we do it.

 Some of us try to treat our and other’s complexes and repression through psychology or philosophy.
-We gain true wisdoms and insights by doing this- but like a water-wheel, we spin- claim that we’ve changed the river’s flow.
+We gain true wisdoms and insights by doing this- but like a water-wheel, we spin- then claim that we’ve changed the river’s flow.

 This poem of mine isn’t a happy one.
 It’s not restorative.
 It has no hope.